 Snow molds are easier to prevent than to cure.
 A few tips for preventing snow molds are as follows:

-- In the fall, the last time you mow your lawn for the year, cut the grass 2 inches tall to prevent the grass from getting matted down.
+• In the fall, the last time you mow your lawn for the year, cut the grass to 2 inches to prevent it from matting down.
 This can help prevent snow molds from forming.

 Snow often hides the fungi, so sometimes homeowners don’t know they have snow molds until the snow melts.
 Lawns with little damage will recover on their own.
 To get rid of snow mold on your lawn, try the following:

-- Rake areas with substantial damage to break up snow molds.
+• Rake damaged areas to break up the mold.

 Watch our video for more information about snow mold:

 Watching for snow molds and taking necessary actions will prevent the disease from overtaking your yard.
 If you have trouble identifying snow molds, Stewart’s can help.
-Call or text us at 801-226-2261.
+Call or text us at 801-226-2261 for more information and a free lawn service quote.